I-Milligan/Synexpression-Groups-Identification/pearson.md

 <div><img src="LinePlot.png" class="img-responsive" alt=""> </div>

 **Plot Top 10 Associated genese by distance By Section**
-- Code is replicated for each section AP, LR and VD
+- Code is replicated for each axis AP, LR and VD

 ```python
 # Generate LinePlot to compare with SpatialDB